dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

     ![Details of the 'webapp' client in the 'eShop' realm in Keycloak](./img/keycloak-eshop-realm-details.png)

 1. Now that we've confirmed that our Keycloak instance is successfully configured, update the `Program.cs` file of the AppHost project so that the `webapp` resource references the `idp` Keycloak resource, using the `WithReference` method.
-This will ensure that the `webapp` resource will have configuration values injected via its environment variables so that it can resolve calls to `http://idp` with the actual address assigned when the project is launched.
-Additionally, use the `WithLaunchProfile` method to ensure the `webapp` resource is always launched using the `"https"` launch profile (defined in its `Properties/launchSettings.json` file) as OIDC-based authentication flows typically require HTTPS to be used:
+This will ensure that the `webapp` resource will have configuration values injected via its environment variables so that it can resolve calls to `http://idp` with the actual address assigned when the project is launched:

     ```csharp
-    // Force HTTPS profile for web app (required for OIDC operations)
-    var webApp = builder.AddProject<WebApp>("webapp", launchProfileName: "https")
+    var webApp = builder.AddProject<WebApp>("webapp")
         .WithReference(catalogApi)
         .WithReference(idp);
     ```